 Kate deputises for the Director in his absence, and manages commercial operations, which are vital to the museum’s sustainability.
 She helps oversee the management of the buildings and supports lots of other initiatives, training, events and activities across the museum to ensure we deliver outstanding visitor experiences.

 Megan is Wessex Museums Collections Manager and is based at Salisbury Museum.
 Her work managing the collections, takes her to the partner museums at Poole, Devizes and Dorchester.

 Learning Officer devising, designing and delivering the formal and informal learning programme for the museum

-I manage the team of volunteers at the Museum, which consists of almost 200 people.
-I oversee the induction of new volunteers and help individuals to decide which role is best for them.
-I co-ordinate the training programme for volunteers and provide on-going support for volunteers during their time with us.
-I also co-ordinate the very important social events to say a big thank you to volunteers for all their time that they give to the Museum.
+Rachel oversees the induction of new volunteers and helps individuals to decide which role is best for them.
+She co-ordinates the training programme for volunteers and provides on-going support during their time with us, which includes organising social events to say thank you for all the time that they give to the museum.

-You can be guaranteed to be greeted with a smile by our enthusiastic front of house team: Caroline Cameron, Hannah Grigson, Jon Hampton, Chris Marshall, Kay Shepcar, Nicola Trowell and Jan Thorne (shop manager).
-Whether you have an enquiry, lost your way or want to make a purchase in our shop, reception staff are here to help.
+You can guarantee you'll be greeted with a smile by our enthusiastic Front of House team: Caroline Cameron, Jon Hampton, Margaret Kirby, Chris Marshall, Sophia Sample, Kara Falke, Rob Hames, Emma Chown and Kay Shepcar.
+Whether you have a general enquiry, need directions to your favourite museum objects, or want to make a purchase in our shop, our Reception team are here to help.

 David Algar has been a volunteer at the Museum for over forty years.
 Originally a member of the Salisbury Museum Archaeological Research Group, he was involved with many important excavations in the local area including Laverstock and Old Sarum.
 He has a keen interest in Verwood Pottery.

-The museum is managed by a board of fourteen trustees:
+The museum is managed by a board of up to twenty trustees: